-Grave means the area where the body of a deceased person is, or their ashes, are buried.
+Grave means the area where the body of a deceased person is, or their

 Headstone means a memorial that projects above the ground.

 Interment means the burial of a body or ashes in a plot.

 Lawn cemetery means a grass lawn cemetery where no headstones project above the ground.